There’s a chihuahua next door.

 So there you have it.
 Four ways to put a leash on the Chihuahua Mind, and guide it to be a focused mind.

-For brief articles about Law of Attraction — and to be notified of upcoming courses and books — sign up for my daily emails.Get Email Articles
+For brief articles about Law of Attraction — and to be notified of upcoming courses and books — sign up for my weekly emails.Get Email Articles

 All Abraham material is copyright J&E Hicks.
 This article represents Teresa Rogovsky's personal understanding of the teachings of Abraham.